BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/01/index.md

 3) _Computer Engineering​_ ​involves the design of circuits, computers.
 A computer is a robot’s brain which is a complex network of electrical circuits like nerves.
 These circuits come together to help the robot store information (memory) and to make decisions.
 Computer engineers design the computer of a robot.
 Computer engineers may also work on a system's software.
 However, the design of complex software systems is often the domain of software engineering, which is usually considered a separate discipline.
 Desktop computers represent a tiny fraction of the devices a computer engineer might work on, as computer-like architectures are now found in a range of devices including video game consoles and DVD players.

-4) _Software Engineering​_ is the study of how computers function and process information.
+4) _Software Engineering_ is the study of how computers function and process information.
 For humans to move their arms, our brain must send a message to the arm telling it to move.
 This message is similar to a computer program/code.
 The program/code dictates the way a robot behaves and functions.
 This is essentially the robot’s “personality.”

 Professional engineers who design and build robots need to depend on others in the above engineering fields and a team of artists and other types of designers.
 In other words, building a robot requires teamwork among individuals with varying skills.